infor-design/enterprise-wc/src/components/ids-treemap/README.md

 Treemaps are not good when there is a big difference in the magnitude of the measure values.
 Nor is a treemap the right choice when mixing absolute and relative values.
 Negative values cannot be displayed in treemaps.

 ## Terminology
+**result** This is a property / attr where the treemap data object gets stored.
+**title** This is an attribute where the treemap title is stored.

 ## Features (With Code Examples)